sivaprasadtg/dcokerFoodTruck/README.md

 | **kubectl**            | ≥ 1.30  | Manage Kubernetes resources    |
 | **Postman / curl**     | –       | API testing                    |
 | **Node.js (optional)** | ≥ 18.x  | Local testing without Docker   |

+If you need to run the postgresql db locally you need to install it and create DB with tables followed by update .env files with db user creds.
+This is not required if docker/K8s is used.

 #### Enable Kubernetes in Docker Desktop under Settings → Kubernetes → Enable Kubernetes.